8 Fun Things To Do In Aberdeen In 2023

 And, you can even grab yourself a bite to eat in the café if you’re feeling hungry during your visit.

 It also has a viewpoint so you can look out onto the harbour and witness some incredible views.

 2. Step Back In Time At Slains Castle

 Erected in 1597, Slains Castle is a must-see if you fancy a scenic walk, there are some stunning coastal views on offer from the cliff walk to The Bullars of Buchan.

-here are some great photo opportunities here, but be careful, as there are quite a few trip hazards.
+This place offers some great photo opportunities, but be careful, as there are quite a few trip hazards.